Mamie Dowd Walker: Death and legacy

 Walker served almost continuously as judge until she retired on December 5, 1949, although she had not been reappointed for the 1941–42 term, when the seat was given to G. Frank Warner, and Durham citizens white and black rallied behind Walker until she was restored the next year.
 In her retirement Walker stayed out of the public eye but remained close to her friends.
-She died on July 12, 1960, one month after her 80th birthday, and was interred in Maplewood Cemetery by St. Philips Episcopal Church.
+She died on July 12, 1960, one month after her 80th birthday, and was interred in Maplewood Cemetery, near St. Philip's Episcopal Church.

 Some of Walker's reforms were adopted by courts around the United States.
 Her grandson Milo Pyne said in 2014 that she had "understood the disparities [among] different segments of the community and confronted the inequalities as a result of segregation."
 The scope of the Durham juvenile court was in 1968 absorbed into the juvenile division of North Carolina's 14th district court.